nglaeser/crypto-glossary/glossary.md

 **Identity-based encryption (IBE)**:

-**Time-Lock Puzzle**:
+**Time-Lock Puzzle (TLP)**:

-**One-time Pad**:

 ## Threat Models
-**Active adversary**: See _malicious adversary_.

-**Honest-but-curious (HbC)**: See _semi-honest adversary_.

 **Malicious adversary**:
 An adversary that can deviate arbitrarily from the protocol it is participating in.
 That is, it doesn't follow the rules and may send malformed, empty, or incorrect messages, not send a message when it is supposed to or vice versa, and otherwise behave maliciously.
-Also known as _active_; compare to _semi-honest adversary_.
+Also known as **active adversary**; compare to _semi-honest adversary_.

-We sometimes use * as a superscript to denote that a party may be malicious, i.e. cheat and deviate from the protocol.
+> We sometimes use * as a superscript to denote that a party may be malicious, i.e. cheat and deviate from the protocol.
 For instance, the party S* in a commitment scheme denotes a potentially malicious sender.

-**Passive adversary**: See _semi-honest adversary_.

 **Semi-honest adversary**: An adversary that follows the protocol and acts honestly, but tries to learn as much as possible from the information it sees.
-Also known as _honest-but-curious (HbC)_ or _passive_.
+Also known as **honest-but-curious (HbC)** or **passive**.

 ## Security Notions

-**Adaptive security** (adaptive security):
+**Adaptive security**:

 **Computational security**: